mushap/javascript-questions/README.md

 #### Answer: A

-This is possible in JavaScript, because functions are objects!
-(Everything besides primitive types are objects)
+This is possible in JavaScript, <b>because functions are objects!</b> (Everything besides primitive types are objects)

-A function is a special type of object.
-The code you write yourself isn't the actual function.
+<b>A function is a special type of object.</b> The code you write yourself isn't the actual function.
 The function is an object with properties.
 This property is invocable.

+<a href="https://playcode.io/652245/" target="_blank">Play With Code</a>
 </p>
 </details>